Education Funding

 total underfunded since 2008

-Mississippi has increased its investment in state-funded pre-k in recent years, now serving approximately 16 percent of four-year-olds.
-Salaries for teachers and assistant teachers will improve significantly beginning in the 2022-2023 school year.
+Mississippi has increased its investment in state-funded pre-k dramatically in recent years, appropriating a total of $44-million for 2023-2024.
+Salaries for teachers and assistant teachers risen substantially.
 Investments in reading and math coaches have yielded strong academic results.
 Yet, vast needs remain.

 Funding owed to your school district could be used to reduce class sizes and give teachers more time with individual students, hire teachers for advanced STEM classes and high-tech programs such as robotics, expand counseling and remediation services, hire dyslexia therapists, provide extended school day programs, and purchase books, technology, and materials that would enhance the education provided to our children.